-Gillean Dickie is the Head of Operations at Delfina, overseeing building, financial and organisational management as well as contributing to strategic and business planning.
+Gillean Dickie is the Head of Operations at Delfina Foundation, overseeing building, financial and organisational management as well as contributing to strategic and business planning.

 Gillean studied Painting at Edinburgh College of Art and Arts Management at City University, London.

-Dani Burrows is Director of Strategy at Delfina Foundation, where she is responsible for the creation, communication and execution of new initiatives and income generation activities, in addition to supporting the day to day running of the foundation.
+Dani Burrows works in a freelance capacity on special projects.
+She was formerly Director of Strategy at Delfina Foundation and responsible for the creation, communication and execution of new initiatives and income generation activities.

 Dani spent time in the commercial art world before moving to Tate, where for five years she had various guises within their fundraising team.

 She has also worked on a number of freelance projects for organisations such as Bidoun.
 Dani studied History of Art at Bristol University and is happiest by the sea.